 Its primary purpose is to deliver hydration.
 And it achieves this purpose well.
-It’s not the most hydrating product I have used, but it is certainly effective.
+It’s not the most hydrating product I’ve used, but it is effective.
 The dilemma I have in making my assessment of the Huxley Grab Water Essence comes from the inclusion of alcohol in the formula.
 Not only is this present, but at a significant concentration, listed third on the INCI, way before hero ingredient Prickly Pear Seed Oil.
 I’m sure the alcohol content has something to do with the quick absorption and near weightless sensation on the skin, so, it probably adds an elegance to the essence.
 However, at what cost?
 I won’t go into the details here as this is a product review.
 Paula Begoun of Paula’s Choice has an interesting article about the effects of alcohol in skincare which is worth a read.

 Personally, my skin can tolerate alcohol containing products, provided they are not layered and not consistently applied.
 Hence the reason why I used this a few weeks at a time and put it aside to test other serums and essences in between.
 As alcohol is known to be drying, I wouldn’t recommend it for dry and dehydrated skin.
 It’s probably more suitable to those on the oilier side of the scale (normal-oily-combo).

 I like this product but I don’t love it.
-I’m also at a stage where I’m trying to eliminate alcohol from my skincare regimen completely so this was never going to be a fully favourable review.
+I’m also at a stage where I’m trying to eliminate alcohol and artificial fragrance from my skincare regimen completely so this was never going to be a fully favourable review.
 Nonetheless, I know a lot of people love this essence and its fragrance.
-It’s a great quality product.
+It’s a nice product.
 It’s just unfortunately alcohol is used to enhance application, at the potential detriment of the moisture barrier.

 |Beautiful packaging||Strong fragrance|